Code-Institute-Submissions/NScotty-project1/README.md

 I have found learning CSS extremely intersting and rewarding.
 I know i have just scratched the surface of its capabilities but I have done my best with my fledgling knowledge to build this website.

-This project is based on a life coaching service named Ikshana.
+This project is based on a life coaching service named ***Ikshana***.
 Ikshana meaning: *sight, care and superintendence but also refers to eye, sight, seeing, viewing, aspect, caring for, looking after, regarding.*

- This life coaching service offers support and guidance in reaching personal and professional goals in particular for individuals who find themselves in a situation where a loved one is afflicted with a disability.
-The serrvice provides guidance, empathy, accountability and support in providing clarity and focus and achieviving goals to individuals engaging with the service.
+ This life coaching service offers support and guidance in reaching personal and professional goals, in particular for individuals who find themselves in a situation where a loved one is afflicted with a disability.
+The service provides guidance, empathy, accountability and support in providing clarity, focus and goal setting to individuals engaging with the service.

  You can find a link to the live website [here](https://nscotty.github.io/project1/).